databio/pepatac/README.md

 ### Prealignments

 Because of the high proportion of mtDNA reads in ATAC-seq data, we recommend first aligning to the mitochondrial DNA.
 This pipeline does this using prealignments, which are passed to the pipeline via the `--prealignments` argument.
 This has several advantages: it speeds up the process dramatically, and reduces noise from erroneous alignments (NuMTs).
-To do this, we use a doubled mtDNA reference that allows even non-circular aligners to draw all reads to the mtDNA.The pipeline will also align *sequentially* to other references, if provided via the `--prealignments` command-line option.
+To do this, we use a doubled mtDNA reference that allows even non-circular aligners to draw all reads to the mtDNA.
+The pipeline will also align *sequentially* to other references, if provided via the `--prealignments` command-line option.
 For example, you may download the `repbase` assembly to align to all repeats.
-We have also provided indexed assemblies for some repeat classes for download in the [ref_decoy](https://github.com/databio/ref_decoy) repository.
+We have provided indexed assemblies for mtDNA and other repeat classes in the [ref_decoy](https://github.com/databio/ref_decoy) repository.
+The pipeline is already configured to work with these, but you can change to however you wish by adjusting the

 ### FRIP